leapdao/sparse-merkle-tree/proof-data-provider/README.md

 ### Option2.
 Method - `getProofOp2`.
 Your choice, if you want to get proofs for several keys.
-You need to send POST request with the data, object params should include two keys: `_index` (index of your tree in the provider's database, you got it when you used SaveTree block) and `_keys`, the values data types must be "number" and "array" correspondingly.
+You need to send POST request with the data, object params should include two keys: `index` (index of your tree in the provider's database, you got it when you used SaveTree block) and `keys`, the values data types must be "number" and "array" correspondingly.
 You will get as a return array of proofs in the same order as the keys in a request was (meaning that array index for key in request is the same for it's proof in the response).

 Example of the request's data:
 ```
-{"jsonrpc":"2.0", "method": "getProofOp2", "params": {"_index":231034632258, "_keys": ["0x43", "0x12", "0xad", "0xbb", "0xac"], "id":17}
+{"jsonrpc":"2.0", "method": "getProofOp2", "params": {"index":231034632258, "keys": ["0x43", "0x12", "0xad", "0xbb", "0xac"], "id":17}
 ```
 Example of the response:
 ```